qdm12/gluetun/README.md

     sudo chmod +x tun.sh
     ./tun.sh
     ```

+1. Create a network to be used by this container and other containers connecting to it with:

+    ```bash
+    docker network create pianet
+    ```

 1. Create a file *auth.conf* in `/yourhostpath` (for example), with:
     - On the first line: your PIA username (i.e. `js89ds7`)